BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 |Worry Seed |2 Red Shards   |
 |Uproar     |2 Green Shards |

 There is an Audino breeder towards the top: every time you beat them, you will get 3 *Exp.
-Candy S.* Once you're ready, we can take care of some side quests.
+Candy S*.
+Once you're ready, we can take care of some side quests.

-At some point, level your Cherubi to Level 25 so that it evolves into **Cherrim.** On Route 2, in a camper in the far northwest part of the route, show the guy here your Cherrim for a *Miracle Seed.*

 There is a day care in town.
-Take your Jigglypuff and any other Pokemon in the Fairy egg group there and breed to get **Igglybuff.** Then, trade it with a girl in the inn to get a **Smoochum** holding a *Twisted Spoon!*
+Take your Jigglypuff and any other Pokemon in the Fairy egg group there and breed to get **Igglybuff**.
+Then, trade it with a girl in the inn to get a **Smoochum** holding a *Twisted Spoon*!

 Talk to the truck guy and have him take you back to Gearen City.
 In Jenner's lab, use the Room ID Card to get the *Exp.
-Share!* Read the note, then talk to Melia's wardrobe to get the *Audition Tape.* Plug it in to the computer to watch a lore cutscene if you want.
+Share*!
+Read the note, then talk to Melia's wardrobe to get the *Audition Tape*.
+Plug it in to the computer to watch a lore cutscene if you want.

 Head into the Gearen Lab and go to Jenner's lab.
 Head to the left and talk to Professor Hawthorne.
 He wants a Dex that has seen 100 Pokemon.
 This is an easy goal if you haven't been avoiding all the trainers and optional battles.
 Grab either the **Elekid** egg or the **Magby** egg and read Jenner's journal if you want.